Last Updated on January 20, 2022

 Children ages 5-10 can enjoy the buffet at discounted prices.
 Breakfast is offered to younger guests for $19, and the lunch buffet costs $22.50.

-If you have children younger than five with you, they can enjoy for free as long as there is a paying adult with them.
+If you have children younger than five with you, they can eat free as long as there is a paying adult with them.

 Wicked Spoon Hours

-While you might want to love on the Wicked Spoon all day and night, they’re focused mainly on weekend breakfast, brunch, and lunch.
-The buffet is open Thursday – Sunday, from 8 am – 3 pm.
+While you might want to love on the Wicked Spoon all day and night, they’re focused mainly on weekend brunch, breakfast and lunch.
+The buffet is open Saturday and Sunday, from 9 am – 4 pm.

-The breakfast/brunch buffet menu is served from 8 am – 11 pm, with the lunch menu taking over after that.
+The breakfast buffet menu is served from 8 am – 11 am, with the lunch menu taking over from 11am to 3pm.
 Don’t worry.
 If you have a craving for some of their breakfast and brunch staples, you’ll still find a few lingering around for the lunch crowd.

 They’re not going to kick you out right at 3 pm, but you’ll want to plan accordingly and give yourself enough time to nibble, sample, or devour till your heart’s content (or you simply can’t hold another bite).

 Only in Las Vegas can you find a buffet like the Wicked spoon that entices and invites discovery.
 Fill your plate with favorites like the prime rib from the carving station or crab legs.
 This is also your chance to explore and try new dishes from around the world.
-The only thing you really need to bring is a huge appetite.
+The only thing you really need to bring to the Wicked Spoon buffet is a huge appetite.